agmcoding/bank-account/bank-account/README.md

 ## Which tools are being used

-Currently using Java version 17, Spring Boot, Spring Web, Spring Data JPA (Spring implementation), H2 database, Maven management build tool, Swagger/OpenAPI and other frameworks and libraries.
+Currently using Java version 17, Spring Boot, Spring Web, Spring Data JPA (Spring implementation), H2 database, Maven management build tool, JUnit for testing, Swagger/OpenAPI and other frameworks and libraries.